3 Medical Regiment

-3 Medical Regiment, was a unit of the British Army's Royal Army Medical Corps.
+3 Medical Regiment is a regiment of the British Army within the Royal Army Medical Service.

 History

 3 Medical Regiment was formed in 2000 following the 1998 Strategic Defence Review.
-The Regiment was formed from 3 squadrons: A (12) Medical Squadron, B (16) Medical Squadron, and C (24) Medical Squadron.
-Following their formation, the Regiment was assigned to the 3rd (United Kingdom) Mechanised Division and based at Gaza Barracks.
-In 2002, the Regiment was renamed as 3 Close Support Medical Regiment.
+The regiment was formed from 3 squadrons: A (12) Medical Squadron, B (16) Medical Squadron, and C (24) Medical Squadron.
+Following their formation, the regiment was assigned to the 3rd (United Kingdom) Mechanised Division and based at Gaza Barracks.
+In 2002, the regiment was renamed as 3 Close Support Medical Regiment.

-Over the next 10 years, from 2003 to 2013, the Regiment saw multiple deployments to Iraq (OP Telic) and Afghanistan (OP Herrick).
+Over the next 10 years, from 2003 to 2013, the regiment saw multiple deployments to Iraq (OP Telic) and Afghanistan (OP Herrick).